egor-tensin/cgitize/docker/README.md

 * Environment variables:
     * `SCHEDULE`: defaults to "once", which makes the container exit after the first run.
-You can also set it to "15min", "hourly", "daily", "weekly", "monthly" or a custom 5-part cron schedule like "*/5 * * * *".
+You can also set it to "minutely", "15min", "hourly", "daily", "weekly", "monthly" or a custom 5-part cron schedule like "*/5 * * * *".

 Frontend
 --------